truenas/documentation/content/SCALE/Apps/UsingApps.md

 {{< /tab >}}
 {{< /tabs >}}

+### Volume(s) Access

+Users developing applications should be mindful that if an application uses Persistent Volume Claims (PVC), those datasets won't be mounted on the host, and therefore will not be accessible within a file browser.
+This is upstream zfs-localpv behavior which is being used for managing PVC(s)

+If you want to consume or have file browser access to data that is present on the host, set up your custom application to use host path volumes.

+Alternatively, you can use the network to copy directories and files to and from the pod using `k3s kubectl` commands.

+To copy from a pod in a specific container:
+`kubectl cp <file-spec-src> <file-spec-dest> -c <specific-container>`

+To copy a local file to the remote pod in namespace:
+`kubectl cp /tmp/foo <some-namespace>/<some-pod>:/tmp/bar`

+To copy a remote pod file locally:
+`kubectl cp <some-namespace>/<some-pod>:/tmp/foo /tmp/bar`

 ## Deploying the Application

 Saving an official or custom container adds a new entry to *Installed Applications*.